 One of Symmes' disciples was the aforementioned Jeremiah N. Reynolds (1799-1858).
 He spent some time at Ohio University, and as a newspaper editor, before joining Symmes on his lecture tours.
 Reynolds published some hollow-earth articles in the New York Mirror, attracting favorable attention from the editor.
 Reynolds pretty quickly outgrew the Symmes theory and left his mentor's lecture tour for another avocation.

-Reynolds met Captain Nathaniel B Palmer, the 1820 discoverer of the Antarctic.
+Reynolds met Captain Nathaniel B Palmer, among the first visitors to Antarctica in 1820.
 Reynolds modified his ambitions from going down Symmes' Hole to exploring the South Seas.
 His aim was discovery here on the surface, making scientific studies and providing America with its own locally produced ocean charts.

 Reynolds became acquainted with the nautical eminences of the east coast, and acquired political connections.
 In 1828 the Secretary of the Navy asked him to provide planning information for a conjectured South Seas expedition.
 Reynolds wrote a report, published in 1836, describing what he could find out about the area, and listing the things that needed studying.
 Before the expedition could be mounted in 1829 the incoming President Andrew Jackson cancelled it on economic grounds.
 Nevertheless, Reynolds finagled his way on board Captain Palmer's upcoming sealing expedition as a scientist.